 - 1. The name of the Participant. - 2.
-The dates Supports Coordination services are provided. - 3.
-The name of the Supports Coordinator providing Supports Coordination services. - 4.
-The services the Participant is receiving and the Participant's progress towards the goals specified in the Participant's ISP.
+The dates Supports Coordination services are provided.

-- 5. Whether the Participant has declined services included in the Participant's ISP. - 6.
-If coordination with other case managers or Supports Coordinators is needed, the reason coordination is needed, how the Supports Coordinator coordinated with other case managers or Supports Coordinators, and the results of the coordination. - 7.
+- 3. The name of the Supports Coordinator providing Supports Coordination services. - 4.
+The services the Participant is receiving and the Participant's progress towards the goals specified in the Participant's ISP. - 5.
+Whether the Participant has declined services included in the Participant's ISP. - 6.
+If coordination with other case managers or supports coordinators is needed, the reason coordination is needed, how the Supports Coordinator coordinated with other case managers and supports coordinators, and the results of the coordination. - 7.
 The ISP and BSP and CIP if applicable.

-If the Participant receives SSD services, Supports Coordination services must be provided in a manner consistent with the BSP, the CIP, and/or the SBP.
+If the Participant receives Specialized Skill Development services, Supports Coordination Services must be provided in a manner consistent with the BSP, the CIP, and/or the SBP.